Renault Master E-TECH interior, dashboard & comfort

 Infotainment, apps & sat nav

 The basic two-speaker stereo features DAB, Bluetooth phone connection and a USB port.
-This is handy, because that allows you to use your smartphone with Renault’s R&Go app that gives you eco driving tips and information, while a handy cradle allows you to use your phone or tablet as a sat nav.
-It’s a decent stopgap alternative to built-in sat nav, although Renault does offer this, too.
+This is handy, because that allows you to use your smartphone with Renault’s R&Go app that gives you eco driving tips and information, while a cradle allows you to use your phone or tablet as a sat nav.

 On the panel van, the R-Link system is mounted in position where the rear-view mirror would normally sit, so it’s actually quite intuitive to look at.
-It’s controlled via the buttons on the dashboard, but while it’s not the most user-friendly system, it at least has TomTom sat nav with live updates for the first three years of ownership.
+It’s controlled via the buttons on the dashboard, but while it’s not the most user-friendly system, it at least has TomTom sat nav with live updates for the first three years.

 Fleet users might be interested in Renault’s 'Easy Connect For Fleet' telematics.
 The Master E-TECH is fitted with a control unit as standard, and provides secure data transfer between the van and control, so that fleet operators can monitor their vehicles in real-time.
 This will help with logistics, vehicle tracking, route planning and charging management, hopefully cutting costs even further.